Apple’s idea of an apocalypse is a world without apps

 That said, others seemed to react positively to the opening video.

-Given the ‘riskiness’ of this apocalypse theme, Apple clearly tried to approach this from the safest POV.
+Given the “riskiness” of this apocalypse theme, Apple clearly tried to approach this from the safest POV.
 For example, everyone in the car crashes seem to escape any real danger, and, interestingly, the only people in the Tinder booths are men.
 (Not to say that objectifying men is any more acceptable than objectifying women, but the basic premise of Tinder isn’t necessarily Apple’s fault.)

 Plus, there is some core of truth in the video.
 We are shockingly dependent on our apps, and exaggeration is one of the most basic comedic devices in the book.